What is a Google Business Profile (previously Google My Business) Page?

-First off, what is a Google My Business page?
+First off, what is a Google Business Profile (previously Google My Business) page?
 In short, it’s a free business listing like Yellow Pages phone books were, but online and still being used today.
 If you own a company, you simply need to have one, and have it validated with a postcard!
 It is a relatively simple process to do.
-For more information about Google My Business pages, please see this page on Google.
+For more information about Google Business Profile (previously Google My Business) pages, please see this page on Google.

 How is this a scam?
 This company is simply providing a service at a cost… right?

 I get it; a business makes money by providing services to other businesses and charging money for its time especially time-saving automated services like this one, etc. What I don’t like are the scare tactics that this company employs by saying that the business owner’s “Google business listing has not yet been claimed or not verified on Google.
 So as of right now it is being displayed improperly and is at the risk of being removed.”
 This is a 100% false statement!
-You can have a Google My Business listing on Google forever without it being verified, and it will not be removed without people flagging it.
-Granted, a Google My Business listing performs much better when it’s verified, but none the less, any business owner can do this for free.
-Optimization of your Google My Business page is another story, but I highly doubt that this company knows how to do it, let alone spend the time doing it with its automated system.
+You can have a Google Business Profile (previously Google My Business) listing on Google forever without it being verified, and it will not be removed without people flagging it.
+Granted, a Google Business Profile (previously Google My Business) listing performs much better when it’s verified, but none the less, any business owner can do this for free.
+Optimization of your Google Business Profile (previously Google My Business) page is another story, but I highly doubt that this company knows how to do it, let alone spend the time doing it with its automated system.

 The Standard Scam Phone Call (transcribed from audio recording below):